apache/spark/BREEZE.rst

           DockerHub user used to pull, push and build images.
 Default: apache.

   -H, --dockerhub-repo DOCKERHUB_REPO
           DockerHub repository used to pull, push, build images.
-Default: airflow.
+Default: airflow-ci.

   -c, --use-github-registry
           If GitHub registry is enabled, pulls and pushes are done from the GitHub registry not